Snowflake-Labs/schemachange/README.md

 number of SQL statements within it and must supply the necessary context, like database and schema names.
 The context can be supplied by using an explicit `USE <DATABASE>` command or by naming all objects with a three-part name (`<database name>.<schema name>.<object name>`). schemachange will simply run the contents of each script against the target Snowflake account, in the correct order.
+After each script, Schemachange will execute "reset" the context ( role, warehouse, database, schema) to the values used to configure the connector.

 ### Using Variables in Scripts